 Registration Exam Procedures

-Nine standards are evaluated on the exam:
+Eight standards are evaluated on the ALTA Competency Exam for MSLE:

 - Language development

-- Dyslexia, written language disorders, and other related disorders
+- Knowledge of dyslexia and related disorders

-- Psycho-educational tests and informal assessments
+- Psycho-educational test data and informal assessments

-- Ethical standards of the profession
+- Ethical standards for the profession (ALTA Code of Ethics)

 A. The applicant must supply documentation of his/her qualifications which includes, but is not restricted to the following information: